Skip to Content

 Statue of Liberty Cruise

 The Statue of Liberty is one of the most iconic landmarks of North America, not just in NYC.
-It is a gift from France to commemorate the US and France’s alliance during the American Revolutionary War.
+It was a gift from France to commemorate the US and France’s alliance during the American Revolutionary War.

 It would be unthinkable to plan any trip to New York without seeing the Statue of Liberty.
 However…